dadosfera/dadosfera-ai-oss/docs/source/development/development_workflow.md

 If you have a running development installation with hot reloading, every time you make a change to the code it will be automatically reloaded.
 However, when switching git branches that are very different, or if changes to certain core components were made, this procedure might produce inconsistent results.
-A safer way to proceed is to uninstall Orchest before making the switch, see {ref}`re-installing Orchest <dev-reinstalling-orchest>`.
+A safer way to proceed is to uninstall Dadosfera AI before making the switch, see {ref}`re-installing Dadosfera AI <dev-reinstalling-dadosfera>`.

 (dev-rebuilding-images)=